 Hence, even though the sale of Car A is made through a hire purchase agreement, the GST chargeable (RM809.43) has to be account by the dealer following the normal time of supply rules.

-If car A is sold by a vehicle manufacturer, he may also enjoy a similar relief if given prior approval by the Director General.
 Further details about the scheme may be obtained from the GST Guide on Relief for Second-hand Goods.

 Transitional Issues